Why Ethics in Nursing Matters

-According to Gallup polls, nursing has ranked as the most honest and ethical profession 16 years in the running.
+According to Gallup polls, nursing has ranked as the most honest and ethical profession 20 years in the running.
 Nursing has been highly regarded since Florence Nightingale, the founder of modern nursing, made it into a reputable, ethical profession.
-In fact the ethical principles in nursing, which now guide contemporary nursing, have many ties to Nightingale's morals.
-Nurses face ethical situations on a daily basis at the societal, organizational and clinical level.
+In fact the ethical principles in nursing, which now guide contemporary nursing, have many ties to Nightingale’s theories.
+Once you earn a nursing degree and begin working as a nurse, you will face ethical situations on a daily basis at the societal, organizational and clinical level.
 How they choose to respond does not happen without decisions being made.
 These decisions are based on the application of ethical principles.
 These principles need not only be applied in dealing with patients but also in the care of their families and related groups.

 These principles ultimately optimize patient care and outcomes: